manandharshairu-wq/mind-recommender/README.md

 - MRR and nDCG show strong ranking performance, meaning the model is successfully placing clicked articles near the top
 - Loss decreases monotonically, confirming stable optimization.
 - Performance gains begin to plateau after Epoch 4, suggesting that the model has converged.
+- The model achieves relatively **high metric values**, but this is expected due to the simplified evaluation setup.
 ---

 ### Important Evaluation Note

 Evaluation was performed using: 1 positive + 4 sampled negatives (5 total candidates).
 This differs from the official MIND benchmark, which uses full candidate lists.

-Implications:
+### Implication:
+Because the number of candidates is small:
-- Easier ranking task
+- The ranking task becomes easier
 - Higher MRR and nDCG values
+- Metrics such as nDCG@10 effectively behave the same as nDCG@5

 Therefore, results are **not directly comparable** to benchmark scores.